2020 SQA PhD Scholarships

 The SQA encourages applications from women, Indigenous Australians, applicants with culturally and linguistically diverse backgrounds, people with disability, and from those who identify as LGBTIQ.
 We welcome applicants to include this information as part of their applications.

-The SQA PhD Scholarship scheme is funded by the New South Wales Government and the four founding universities of the Sydney Quantum Academy.
+The SQA PhD Scholarship program is funded by the New South Wales Government and our four partner universities.

-Given our current climate of uncertainty around COVID-19, we encourage you to please re-visit this site regularly for updates and additional information.
+Given the current uncertainty as a result of COVID-19, please re-visit this site regularly for updated information.